 Award winning 5* Boutique B&B.

-SPECIAL OFFER: Book direct either via telephone or directly off this website and get 10% off option (non-refundable rate plan): phone 07814917920.
+SPECIAL OFFER: Book direct either via telephone on 07814917920 or directly off this website and get a 10% off option on the non-refundable rate plan.

 Fabulous coastal walking and rolling countryside awaits you in beautiful Pembrokeshire

 Among the many guests who regularly stay with us we are very popular with walkers.
 So if you want to enjoy the amazing coastal walks around the 186 mile Pembrokeshire Coastal Path which was recently voted the 2nd most special coastline to visit (in the world!) by the National Geographic magazine (and is just a ten minute walk from Y Garth) it doesn’t mean you have to forgo the luxury you yearn for after a hard day’s walking.
 Our 5* accommodation will give you total relaxation in deep comfortable beds, invigorating power showers/bath and set you up with a very generous breakfast ready for the day ahead.

 Pembrokeshire is home to one of the most superb coastlines in the UK supported by the Pembrokeshire National Park and famous for it’s coastal path.
 Visit the beaches of Aberfforest with it’s stunning waterfall, Cwm-Yr-Eglwys with the 12th century church ruins or Pwllgwaelod all nestled around Dinas Head.
 Or set off to explore the fantastic Pembrokeshire Coast National Park paths which is within easy walking distance of the B&B.

 Y Garth is an awesome location for walkers.
 The numbers and variety of walks are literally endless.
 Whether you prefer gentle strolls along the valleys or coasts or more strenuous rambles and scrambles in the Preseli hills and mountains there are an array of adventures for everybody.